vsrinivas/fuchsia/development/source_code/README.fuchsia.md

 treat the appearance of an unknown directive as an error.
 Similarly, such software should match directive keywords case-insensitively.

-Description lines are optional and and follow a `Description` directive that must appear on a line by itself prior to any unstructured description text.
+Description lines are optional and follow a `Description` directive that must appear on a line by itself prior to any unstructured description text.